-There were no recognised gains and losses for 2020 or 2019 other than those included in the income statement and as a result no statement of comprehensive income has been presented.
+There were no recognised gains and losses or items of other comprehensive income for 2020 or 2019 other than those included in the income statement and, as a result, no statement of comprehensive income has been presented.

-The notes on pages 14 to 24 form part of these financial statements.
+The notes on pages 11 to 19 form part of these financial statements.

-All activities in the current year and prior year are derived from continuing operations.
+All activities in the current and prior year are derived from continuing operations.

-GROSVENOR INVESTMENTS LIMITED REGISTERED NUMBER: 00542917
+GCH INVESTMENTS (2) LIMITED REGISTERED NUMBER: 08235495